caceres-lab/GeONTIpe/README.md

 ## Pipeline Overview
 GeONType is a Snakemake workflow that consists of various steps starting from downloading to genotyping inversions mediated by inverted repeats using Oxford Nanopore long reads.
 The pipeline consists of different steps performed by various software and multiple custom scripts.
 The basic concept in genotyping is capturing reads that span the breakpoints of the inversions while characterizing the orientation by blasting probes.
 Despite the pipeline's initial purpose, it can also be used for:
-  - Genotyping inversions not mediated by inverted repeats
+  - Genotyping inversions not mediated by inverted repeats (creating artificial inverted repeats of 100 bp around the breakpoints of the inversion)
   - Using PacBio reads (adjusting parameters to improve performance)
   - Using assemblies (adjusting parameters to improve performance)